KEJackson-94/SAM/README.md

 **data_score:** contains unbounded and bounded scores based on thresholds, and scores derived from normalization methods (SAM_score_normalization).

 **scripts:** folder containing R and python scripts named after the folders in which script outputs are sent.
+**data_reference:** this is a temporary folder containing data_raw and data_score files.
+Rewriting scripts in R and python will rquire that we attempt to replicate these results.

 Additonally you can observe the following folder/file structure to better navigate the repository for your research needs